-Recently at the annual MAX conference, Adobe launched the new 2021 release of Creative Cloud – and everyone wants to know what’s new, what’s different, and what’s changed between CC 2021 and the previous releases.
-In other words, what are the key new features and advancements in the 2021 upgrade versus prior versions?
+Last week at the annual MAX conference, Adobe launched the new 2022 release of Creative Cloud – and customers want to know what’s new, what’s different, and what’s changed between CC 2022 and the previous releases.
+In other words, what are the key new features and advancements in the 2022 upgrade versus prior versions?

-With the new release, everyone is entitled to either a free update or a new free trial for 7 days.
+With the new release, everyone is entitled to either a free update or a free trial for 7 days.
 Ongoing access to these tools requires a Creative Cloud membership (either for one app or for all), with discounts available for education customers.
-Adobe says if you look at all of changes since CS6 to the current CC 2021 release, there have been thousands of significant updates – meaning new and enhanced features, added capabilities, and performance improvements – to the key creative applications.
+Adobe says there have been thousands of significant changes and updates from CS6 to CS 2022, meaning new and enhanced features, added capabilities, and performance improvements – to the key creative applications.

 Special: Legally download dozens of free Adobe books for a limited time!

-There are now 21 desktop applications included in Creative Cloud.
-All of the apps received full upgrades: Photoshop, Illustrator, InDesign, InCopy, Acrobat DC, Adobe XD, Dimension, Animate, Dreamweaver, Premiere Pro, Premiere Rush, After Effects, Audition, Character Animator, Media Encoder, Prelude, Bridge, Camera Raw, Lightroom and Lightroom Classic.
+There are now 21 desktop applications included in Creative Cloud: Photoshop, Illustrator, InDesign, InCopy, Acrobat DC, Adobe XD, Dimension, Animate, Dreamweaver, Premiere Pro, Premiere Rush, After Effects, Audition, Character Animator, Media Encoder, Prelude, Bridge, Camera Raw, Lightroom and Lightroom Classic.
+Almost all of the apps received full upgrades (more below).

-And it’s not a new app, but it’s an amazing resource nonetheless: the company also unveiled the brand new Adobe Stock Free Collection, with over 1,000,000 top-notch images, vectors, illustrations, templates, 3D models, and videos available to everyone at no cost and completely royalty-free.
+And it’s not a new app, but it’s an incredible resource that keeps getting better: the Adobe Stock Free Collection now boasts over 1 million top-notch images, vectors, illustrations, templates, 3D models, and videos available to everyone at no cost and completely royalty-free.
 Check it out and start downloading here!

-Other top tools and services continue to be included in Creative Cloud 2021 as well, such as Adobe Fonts, which gives you a massive library of over 22,000 premium fonts for unlimited use (a $100/year value), Behance to showcase your work online, your own Adobe Portfolio website, over 1,000 brushes from award-winning illustrator Kyle T. Webster, and the acclaimed Adobe Spark with Premium Features (worth $9.99/month).
+Other top tools and services continue to be included in Creative Cloud 2022 as well, such as Adobe Fonts with over 22,000 premium fonts for unlimited use (a $100/year value), 1,000+ creative brushes from award-winning illustrator Kyle T. Webster, your own Adobe Portfolio website, plus Behance to showcase (and even sell) your work and talents online.

 The System Requirements Have Evolved

-In addition, you should know that the minimum system requirements have changed meaningfully both on Windows as well as on Mac, in order to take advantage of the latest operating system features and technologies… On Macs, the CC 2021 release now requires macOS 10.14 (Mojave) or later.
-If you’re not yet running a compatible version of macOS, then you can get a free upgrade directly from Apple to Mojave (10.14) or Catalina (10.15).
-Be aware, however, that in Catalina, Apple has dropped support for any older 32-bit programs that you may have.
-The new macOS 11.0 (Big Sur) is supported as well, although there are some known issues.
+You should also know that the minimum system requirements have changed meaningfully both on both Windows and Mac, in order to take advantage of the latest operating system features and technologies… On Macs, the CC 2022 release now requires macOS 10.15 (Catalina) or later.
+If you’re not yet running a compatible version of macOS, then you can get a free upgrade directly from Apple to Catalina.
+Be aware, however, that in Catalina, Apple has dropped support for any older 32-bit programs that you may have. macOS 11.0 (Big Sur) and the newly-launched macOS 12.0 (Monterey) are supported by Adobe as well.

-On PCs, Windows 10 (version 1903 or higher) is a fully-supported platform for all Creative Cloud applications.
-Importantly, except for Acrobat DC, the CC 2021 apps no longer support 32-bit or any Windows 7 or Windows 8 operating systems.
+On PCs, Windows 10 (version 1909 or higher) is a fully-supported platform for all Creative Cloud applications.
+Windows 11 is supported with some caveats.
+Importantly, except for Acrobat DC, the CC 2022 apps do not support 32-bit or any Windows 7 or Windows 8 operating systems.

 Adobe explains that focusing their efforts on more modern OS versions allows them to concentrate on developing the features and functionality most requested by members, while ensuring peak performance that takes advantage of modern hardware.
-For more details, please consult the official System Requirements.
-If these specifications don’t work for you for some reason, then you can instead continue to use the older CC 2020 applications, or even CC 2019 or CC 2018.
+For more details, please consult the complete CC 2022 System Requirements.
+If these specifications don’t work for you for some reason, then you can continue to use the older CC 2021 applications, or even CC 2019 or CC 2018.

 What’s New in Creative Cloud?
-Plus Watch the Adobe MAX Keynote
+Plus See the Adobe MAX Highlights

 - The 10 most common myths about Creative Cloud